 Everything here was done out in the open, a couple of passengers at a time while the queue on the other side of the X ray machine was getting longer and longer, and they weren’t in any hurry to move the line along either, they were taking as much time as they needed.

-It was then I was really glad I came early.
+It was then I was really glad I got to the airport early.

 The only thing she questioned during the search was my first aid pouch, but a quick look inside satisfied her and she moved on.
 She was extremely professional, extremely polite and extremely friendly.